Troubleshooting Business Services

 2. Ensure that the "Business Services: Service Management Engine" and "Business Services: Service Topology Engine" processes appear and are enabled.

-Step 2: Follow the steps in Generate audit data using the GraphiQL user interface, above.
+Step 2: Follow the steps in Generate audit data using GraphQL, above.
 If the process times out, then the processing has taken more than two minutes to complete, and no computed results are stored.

 Step 3: Look for logs from the Python process: